mattcarras/Get-ProductKey/README.md

 Retrieves the product key and OS information from a local or remote system/s using WMI and/or ProduKey.
 Attempts to decode the product key from the registry, shows product keys from SoftwareLicensingProduct (SLP), and attempts to use ProduKey as well.
 Enables RemoteRegistry service if required.
-Originally based on this script: https://gallery.technet.microsoft.com/scriptcenter/Get-product-keys-of-local-83b4ce97
+Originally inspired by this script: https://gallery.technet.microsoft.com/scriptcenter/Get-product-keys-of-local-83b4ce97

 Note that giving credentials with ProduKey requires running the process locally with those credentials, so they must work on the local machine.